AlacrisIO/legicash-facts/invariants.md

 as previously discussed.

-### Facilitator Repudiation
+### Operator Repudiation

-At any point, disgruntled users can close their account and either take their funds to their account on the main chain, or entrust their funds to any other facilitator using the exact same facilitation contract.
+At any point, disgruntled users can close their account and either take their funds to their account on the main chain, or entrust their funds to any other operator using the exact same facilitation contract.

-One potential issue with taking funds out is that it is not obvious to anyone but the facilitator what transactions may or may not be pending that will or will not make it to the facilitator's chain.
+One potential issue with taking funds out is that it is not obvious to anyone but the operator what transactions may or may not be pending that will or will not make it to the operator's chain.
-The user may have posted requests that the facilitator will confirm, and he may have posted requests that the facilitator refuses to confirm.
+The user may have posted requests that the operator will confirm, and he may have posted requests that the operator refuses to confirm.
-A dishonest facilitator might even hold some unconfirmed requests as "hostage" so the user himself might not know what his final balance is, at which point he can never request the correct amount.
+A dishonest operator might even hold some unconfirmed requests as "hostage" so the user himself might not know what his final balance is, at which point he can never request the correct amount.
-We solve this issue by splitting facilitator repudiation in three steps.
+We solve this issue by splitting operator repudiation in three steps.

 First, the account is closed on the side-chain, and the user waits for this closure is confirmed on the main chain.
-This first step, closing the account on the side-chain, is normally done by the user privately sending an account closing request to the facilitator, who publicly confirms it and includes it on his side-chain.
+This first step, closing the account on the side-chain, is normally done by the user privately sending an account closing request to the operator, who publicly confirms it and includes it on his side-chain.
-But what if the facilitator refuses to confirm the request and include it on his side-chain?
+But what if the operator refuses to confirm the request and include it on his side-chain?
-Or what if the facilitator demands an exorbitant fee to close the account?
+Or what if the operator demands an exorbitant fee to close the account?
-What if the facilitator and the user have a disagreement on some other matter?
+What if the operator and the user have a disagreement on some other matter?
-Then the user can post the closing request publicly in a message to the contract on the main chain, or in the side-chain of another facilitator who can afterwards in one such message post the simultaneous closing requests of a large number of users.
+Then the user can post the closing request publicly in a message to the contract on the main chain, or in the side-chain of another operator who can afterwards in one such message post the simultaneous closing requests of a large number of users.
-Posting such an adversarial closing request will have the cost a regular transaction on the main chain or on the sister chain of the other facilitator, but no cost on the chain of the account being closed, whose repudiated facilitator receives no fee.
+Posting such an adversarial closing request will have the cost a regular transaction on the main chain or on the sister chain of the other operator, but no cost on the chain of the account being closed, whose repudiated operator receives no fee.
-Once the closing request is thus made public, the repudiated facilitator *must* confirm and close the account within a short deadline, or be declared invalid and go through liquidation as described in the section below.
+Once the closing request is thus made public, the repudiated operator *must* confirm and close the account within a short deadline, or be declared invalid and go through liquidation as described in the section below.
-In the case of a collective closing request from another facilitator, the repudiated facilitator also has the option of demonstrating the closing request as invalid (if it indeed is), in which case the other facilitator is the one that is declared invalid and liquidated.
+In the case of a collective closing request from another operator, the repudiated operator also has the option of demonstrating the closing request as invalid (if it indeed is), in which case the other operator is the one that is declared invalid and liquidated.

 Second, now that it is officially known to the user and all participants that the account is closed, that there are no more floating transactions, and what the final balance of the user is, the user claims the balance.
-This claim can again be done either individually, or as part of a mass exit, by the claiming recipient (user or new facilitator) publicly invoking the contract on the main chain.
+This claim can again be done either individually, or as part of a mass exit, by the claiming recipient (user or new operator) publicly invoking the contract on the main chain.
 To prevent fraudulent double exits, or exits from invalid side-chains, the funds are locked for a challenge period during which third parties